Mark-Hopkins-at-Williams/thesis-vinay-gopalan/README.md

 ### Run GLUE experiments

-1. From the root directory, run `sh glue.sh`.
+From the root directory, run `sh glue.sh`.

-2. You can find the results of the experiments in the directory `data/SST-3/checks` in the file `eval_results.txt`.

-### Run Baseline experiments

-1. From the root directory, run `python3 baseline.py`.

-2. You can find the results in `base.txt` in the root directory.

 ### Results

-1. The results of the experiements on the dev set will be in the text file `eval_results.txt` in the specified output_dir `data/SST-3/checks/`.
+The results of the experiements on the dev set will be in the text file `eval_results.txt` in the specified output_dir `data/SST-3/checks/`.

-2. The results of the baseline experiments will be in the text file `base.txt` in the root directory.
+## Bag-of-words Model

+### Setup

+1. Inside `data`, create a directory `bag-of-words`.

+### Experiments

+#### Classify sentences of the form 'a g d f c b'

+NOTE: Before step 2, make sure that the trainset and testset are taken from the `data/bag-of-words/` folder.

+1. From the root directory, run `python3 classify_sentences.py` to create sentence data.
+You will find train.tsv and dev.tsv in the folder `data/bag-of-words`.

+2. From the root directory, run `python3 datamanager.py`.

+#### Classify SST-3 tweets dataset

+NOTE: Before step 2, make sure that the trainset and testset are taken from the `data/SST-3/` folder.

+1. From the root directory, run `python3 clean_data.py` to create tweet data.
+You will find train.tsv and dev.tsv in the folder `data/SST-3`.

+2. From the root directory, run `python3 datamanager.py`.